-§450.316 METROPOLITAN TRANSPORTATION PLANNING PROCESS: ELEMENTS.
+§450.316 Metropolitan Transportation Planning Process: Elements.

-- B. In addition, the metropolitan transportation planning process shall: - Include a proactive public involvement process that provides complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in developing plans and TIPs and meets the requirements and criteria specified as follows: - i.
-Require a minimum public comment period of 45 days before the public involvement process is initially adopted or revised; - ii.
-Provide timely information about transportation issues and processes to citizens, affected public agencies, representatives of transportation agency employees, private providers of transportation, other interested parties and segments of the community affected by transportation plans, programs and projects (including but not limited to central city and other local jurisdiction concerns); - iii.
+- B. In addition, the metropolitan transportation planning process shall: - 1.
+Include a proactive public involvement process that provides complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in developing plans and TIPs and meets the requirements and criteria specified as follows: - i.
+Require a minimum public comment period of 45 days before the public involvement process is initially adopted or revised; - Provide timely information about transportation issues and processes to citizens, affected public agencies, representatives of transportation agency employees, private providers of transportation, other interested parties and segments of the community affected by transportation plans, programs and projects (including but not limited to central city and other local jurisdiction concerns); - iii.
 Provide reasonable public access to technical and policy information used in the development of plans and TIPs and open public meetings where matters related to the Federal-aid highway and transit programs are being considered; - iv.
 Require adequate public notice of public involvement activities and time for public review and comment at key decision points, including, but not limited to, approval of plans and TIPs (in nonattainment areas, classified as serious and above, the comment period shall be at least 30 days for the plan, TIP and major amendment(s)); - v.
 Demonstrate explicit consideration and response to public input received during the planning and program development processes; - vi.
-Seek out and consider the needs of those traditionally underserved by existing transportation systems, including but not limited to low-income and minority households; - vii.
-When significant written and oral comments are received on the draft transportation plan or TIP (including the financial plan) as a result of the public involvement process or the interagency consultation process required under the U.S. EPA's conformity regulations, a summary, analysis, and report on the disposition of comments shall be made part of the final plan and TIP; - viii.
-If the final transportation plan or TIP differs significantly from the one which was made available for public comment by the MPO and raises new material issues which interested parties could not reasonably have foreseen from the public involvement efforts, an additional opportunity for public comment on the revised plan or TIP shall be made available;
+Seek out and consider the needs of those traditionally underserved by existing transportation systems, including but not limited to low-income and minority households;

+vii.
+When significant written and oral comments are received on the draft transportation plan or TIP (including the financial plan) as a result of the public involvement process or the interagency consultation process required under the U.S. EPA's conformity regulations, a summary, analysis, and report on the disposition of comments shall be made part of the final plan and TIP;